MotorSport Vision: Formula Palmer Audi

 Formula Palmer Audi, commonly known as FPA, was founded in 1998 by Jonathan Palmer.
 The ethos of FPA was to keep costs at a minimum whilst at all times promoting competitive and professional racing.
 The series was known for producing ex-F1 driver and IndyCar race-winner Justin Wilson and helping the career of triple World Touring Car Champion Andy Priaulx.

 In order to keep a level playing field as much as possible, all the Formula Palmer Audi cars were run by a specialist team of FPA mechanics, rather than having separate teams.
-This concept of a large group of deliberately equalised cars has since been adopted by A1GP.
+This concept of a large group of deliberately equalised cars was adopted by A1GP.